MCP for AI Clients

 Set it up in 3 steps

-We already prepared the connection patterns.
-Generate your key, copy the matching snippet, restart the client, and you are ready to go.
+Generate your key, copy the matching snippet, restart the client, and start testing.

 1. Generate your MCP key